Closure looms for Hong Kong's pro-democracy Apple Daily after raids

-Mark Simon, an adviser to the jailed owner and staunch Beijing critic Jimmy Lai, told Reuters on Monday the newspaper would be forced to shut “in a matter of days” after authorities froze access to the firm’s core operating capital on national security grounds that were needed for staff wages and other expenses.
+Mark Simon, an adviser to the jailed owner and staunch Beijing critic Jimmy Lai, told Reuters on Monday the newspaper would be forced to shut “in a matter of days” after authorities froze access to the firm’s core operating capital, needed for staff wages and other expenses, on national security grounds.

 “If the board decides not to continue to operate on Friday, online will stop uploading at 23:59 p.m. on the day, newspaper will cease operation after publishing the June 26 edition.”